tuhalang/tuhalang.github.io/CV_PHAM_VAN_HUNG.md

 **Software Engineer**\
 *Employment Hero* – *Jun 2024 – Present*

-- Design, develop, and maintain workplace compliance features enabling users to manage HR policies, certifications, and documentation.
+- Design, develop, and maintain CoreHR features, including workplace compliance tools that help users manage HR policies, certifications, and documentation, as well as modules for onboarding, offboarding, and broader employee lifecycle management

 - Collaborate with cross-functional teams to build scalable microservices based on Ruby.

 - Maintain infrastructure on AWS; implement monitoring and error tracking using Datadog and Sentry.

-- Promote modular development using a chunk-based code management approach.
+- Use a chunk-based Git workflow to support modular development.

 - Developed scalable compliance features that serve diverse regional requirements.